valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 - **Notification API plugin.** Reference to another plugin configuration that will be used to receive notification on updates to objects.
 This is needed for completing tasks of which the status has been updated.
 - **Object management configuration.** Reference to the object management configuration that can be used to store the taak objects.
-If no option is available in this field an object management configuration has to be created first.
+If no option is available in this field, an object management configuration has to be created first.
 - **Uploaded documents handler process.** Reference to the process that will be started to handle completion of tasks.
 This can do additional steps like handling the file attachments.
 A process task should be configured in this process definition to handle the completion itself.
 This can be done using the [Complete Portaal taak](#complete-portaal-taak)